Gear up for the new year

 (iv) any amendment made at any time to any other legislation as a consequence of a PPS Law.

-(o) “Quotation” means the form of quotation (together with any supporting documentation, including range plans or other proposals) submitted by the Seller to the Buyer in which these terms and conditions are deemed to be incorporated.
+(o) “Quotation” means the form of quotation or proposal (together with any supporting documentation, including range plans or other proposals) submitted by the Seller to the Buyer in which these terms and conditions are deemed to be incorporated.

-(q) “Tax Invoice” has the meaning given to that term by the GST Law.
+(p) “Tax Invoice” has the meaning given to that term by the GST Law.

-(r) “Taxable Supply” has the meaning given to that term by the GST Law.
+(q) “Taxable Supply” has the meaning given to that term by the GST Law.

-(s) “Seller” means The Workwear Group Pty Ltd ABN 82 004 055 387.
+(r) “Seller” means The Workwear Group Pty Ltd ABN 82 004 055 387.

-(b) Words importing the singular shall include the plural (and vice versa).
+(c) Words importing the singular shall include the plural (and vice versa).

-(c) If any provision of these terms and conditions is invalid, these terms and conditions should be read as if that provision has been severed.
+(d) If any provision of these terms and conditions is invalid, these terms and conditions should be read as if that provision has been severed.

-(b) If the Buyer fails to make payment in accordance with this clause, all amounts owing by the Buyer to the Seller on any account shall immediately become due and payable.
-Each outstanding amount shall bear interest at an annual rate of three (3) percent above the current Bank Bill Swap Reference Rate as quoted in the Australian Financial Review at the date the amount is due and payable or an equivalent rate determined by the Seller (acting reasonably) if this rate ceases to be published, is updated, suspended or discontinued.
+Payment to the Seller for goods or services delivered and accepted is due within 30 calendar days of the end of the month in which the Buyer is invoiced for the goods.
+If the Buyer fails to make payment in accordance with this clause, without prejudice to any other remedy, Seller may charge interest on the outstanding amount at an annual rate of three (3) percent above the current Bank Bill Swap Reference Rate as quoted in the Australian Financial Review at the date the amount is due and payable or an equivalent rate determined by the Seller (acting reasonably) if this rate ceases to be published, is updated, suspended or discontinued.
 Interest will be calculated on a daily basis from the day it falls due until the day it is paid.
 Any payment made by the Buyer shall be credited first against any interest that has accrued.